-\textbf{Acknowledgement:} The first author thanks Mao Sheng, Colleen Robles, Matt Kerr, Bong Lian and Hosono for helpful discussion of the paper \cite{matsumoto1992sixlines} on moduli of six lines.
+\textbf{Acknowledgement:} The first author is supported by the Simons Collaboration on Homological Mirror Symmetry 2015-2019.
+He thanks Mao Sheng, Colleen Robles, Matt Kerr, Bong Lian and Shinobu Hosono for helpful discussion about the paper \cite{matsumoto1992sixlines} on moduli of six lines.
 He also thanks his advisor, Prof. S.-T. Yau for his constant support.
-The second author thanks his Ph.D. advisor, Prof. Eduard Looijenga, for his encouragement along the way.
+The second author thanks his advisor, Eduard Looijenga, for his help and encouragement along the way.